-Our Cuba travel orientation guide is for US group travelers.
-Much of its information is useful for independent sojourners from any nation.
+Our Cuba travel guide is geared to US guests, but is useful for sojourners from any nation.
 Things change in Cuba at a dizzying pace.
-We update this page regularly based on reports from our American guests and our expert island staff who update fun Cuba experiences daily.
+We update this page regularly based on reports from our American guests and our expert Cuban staff in Havana.

 Ultimate Cuba travel planning and preparation guide

 Travel with peace of mind – protect your travel investment